 • Canonical POS Form

-The canonical POS form is the most widely used form of a POS expression.
+The canonical Sum of Products form is the most widely used form of a POS expression.
 A POS expression is said to be in canonical form if it is expressed as the sum of products of literals, where each term includes every input variable or its complement.
 In this form, each term is called a "maxterm", which is the complement of a minterm in the SOP expression.

 A truth table is a table that shows the output of a Boolean function for all possible combinations of its inputs.
 The output of a Boolean function can be either 0 or 1, depending on the input values.